 Cooking over an open fire or baking in a Dutch oven is a marvelous way to cook, even when you’re not camping!
 We cook over an open fire in two ways: with a live, roaring fire (this works best for boiling large quantities of water (think canning!) or for boiling down black walnut sap), or over coals.

 With either method, we’ve found that it works best to establish a three or four stone base, on which to put your pot or cast iron skillet.
 Coals can also be placed on a Dutch Oven for baking.

 One of my favorite homestead projects has been building an outdoor pizza oven.
 Our brick-cob bread and pizza oven is heated by building a fire in the hearth, and then either sweeping the coals out or moving the fire to the side or rear of the oven for live-fire cooking.

 When we bake pizza or bread, we prepare a number of other dishes to make full use of the heat of the oven.
-When the bread comes out of the oven, a meat roast or a tray of root vegetables goes in, followed by cookies or muffins and then, as the oven cools, a slow-cook stew or soup.
+When the bread comes out of the oven, a meat roast or a tray of root vegetables goes in, followed by cookies or muffins and then, as the oven cools, a slow-cooked stew or soup.
 With just one firing, we are able to make enough food for several days, thus making the outdoor oven a very efficient way to cook outdoors.

 An outdoor grill is another great cooking tool, and best of all, most people either have one or can purchase one very inexpensively via Craigslist or yard sales.
 Although we could heat our grill with charcoal briquets, we choose to use wood because we prefer the flavor that wood smoke imparts.